Platon Lechitsky: Russo-Japanese war

-During the Chechen attack, Lechitsky became a member of the left column of the III Siberian Corps and from September 25 to 30 participated in the actions of this corps at Bensihu.
-At the very beginning of the Mukden operation, as soon as the Japanese attack was discovered against the Tsinchechen detachment, the commander-in-chief sent Major General Danilov (23rd and 24th regiments) from the 2nd Army to support the brigade, which occupied the night of February 15, 1905, position on the Tsandansky heights, near the village of Kudyaz.
-In these positions, until February 23, Lechitsky, together with other parts of General Danilov's detachment, courageously repulsed all the enemy's attacks, until an order was issued to withdraw the 1st Army across the Yellow River.
+During the Chechen attack, Lechitsky became a member of the left column of the III Siberian Corps and from 25 to 30 September participated in the actions of this corps at Bensihu.
+At the very beginning of the Mukden operation, as soon as the Japanese attack was discovered against the Tsinchechen detachment, the commander-in-chief sent Major General Danilov (23rd and 24th regiments) from the 2nd Army to support the brigade, which occupied the night of 15 February 1905, position on the Tsandansky heights, near the village of Kudyaz.
+In these positions, until 23 February, Lechitsky, together with other parts of General Danilov's detachment, courageously repulsed all the enemy's attacks, until an order was issued to withdraw the 1st Army across the Yellow River.

-On May 12, 1905, Lechitsky was promoted to major general for military distinctions, and on August 5 he was appointed commander of the 1st brigade of the 6th East Siberian Infantry Division.
-On August 15, he was enrolled in His Majesty's Suite; On March 10, 1906, Lechitsky was appointed commander of the 6th East Siberian Rifle Division, and on July 21 - commander of the 1st Guards Infantry Division.
+On 12 May 1905, Lechitsky was promoted to major general for military distinctions, and on 5 August he was appointed commander of the 1st brigade of the 6th East Siberian Infantry Division.
+On 15 August, he was enrolled in His Majesty's Suite; On 10 March 1906, Lechitsky was appointed commander of the 6th East Siberian Rifle Division, and on 21 July - commander of the 1st Guards Infantry Division.
 It is noteworthy that Platon Alekseevich did not have a higher military education, because did not graduate from the Nikolaev Academy of the General Staff.
 And the son of a humble priest did not have and could not have any ties in high circles.
 But this did not in the least prevent him from making a brilliant career in the Russian Imperial Army.
-On December 12, 1906, he was bestowed upon him the tunic of the 24th East Siberian Rifle Regiment, and on August 26, 1908, he was appointed commander of the XVIII Army Corps.
-On October 5, 1908, he was promoted to lieutenant general (with seniority of February 14, 1909) and on December 23, 1910, he was appointed commander of the forces of the Amur Military District.
-Since 1913 - General of Infantry (with seniority of February 14, 1915).
+On 12 December 1906, he was bestowed upon him the tunic of the 24th East Siberian Rifle Regiment, and on 26 August 1908, he was appointed commander of the XVIII Army Corps.
+On 5 October 1908, he was promoted to lieutenant general (with seniority of 14 February 1909) and on 23 December 1910, he was appointed commander of the forces of the Amur Military District.
+Since 1913 - General of Infantry (with seniority of 14 February 1915).